Activists. Storytellers. Filmmakers.

 Moonbeams and Holy Water is an ever evolving project.
 This process of questioning mainstream cultural beliefs while shifting the lens of perceptions of power and privilege and the dynamics associated with justice, equality, accountability and joy.

-We are pleased to announce on October 20, 2020, the e-book "Machetes are forged in Soft Rivers" will be available on Amazon kindle and Apple iBook.
-We will also be launching the podcast "Moonbeams" October 20, 2020.
+We are pleased to announce on January 4, 2021, the e-book and paperback "Machetes are forged in Soft Rivers" is available on Amazon kindle, Amazon Books and at Harriett's Bookshop.
+We will also be launching the podcast "Moonbeams" March 10, 2021.
 I hope you will join us!